 THE DIFFERENCE BETWEEN BEES, WASPS AND HORNETS

 Indeed, there are some key differences between bees, wasps and hornets.
 Most notably, bees feed on pollen and nectar while wasps and hornets feed mainly on insects.
-Only bees produce honey.
+And only bees produce honey.

 Let’s start with bees.

 A honeybee’s dense fur helps it collect more pollen

-Honeybees prefer to nest in colonies above ground in tree cavities, rock crevices and boxes designed expressly for them.
+Honeybees nest in colonies above ground in tree cavities, rock crevices and boxes designed specifically for them.
 They make their hives by chewing wax until it becomes soft.
 Then they form it into a honeycomb.

 Honeybees in honeycomb

 Bumblebees are a subspecies of honeybees.
 They like to nest both above and below ground.
 Their large, fuzzy bodies make them easily recognizable.

 Solitary bees prefer to nest in the ground, in wood or in crevices.
 Tiny in size, you’ll usually find them in a family unit; just one female and her offspring.
 Occasionally, solitary bee families will nest close to one another, giving the impression of a colony.

 Solitary bee inspecting a potential nesting site

-It may surprise you to know that wasps are important pollinators.
+Like bees, wasps are important pollinators.
 However, they are less efficient than bees since they have less hair on their bodies.
-As a result, they prefer to feed mainly on insects, which they use to provide proteins to the larvae in their colony.
+As a result, they prefer to prey mainly on insects, which they feed to the larvae in their colony.
 They do not produce honey.
-And as I mentioned above, yellow jackets are wasps.
+And as I mentioned above, yellow jackets are not bees, they are wasps.

 In the early summer months, wasps act as a natural pest control, feeding on caterpillars and other insects in the garden.
-They become a nuisance, though, when later in the summer their food supply becomes scarce.
-That’s when they switch to buzzing around garbage cans and picnics.
+Later in the summer, though, they can become a nuisance as their food supply becomes scarce.
+That’s when they switch to buzzing around garbage cans, picnics and restaurant tables.

 Swarm of bees